01388 718 263 | Cockfield@durhamlearning.net

 The impact of swimming at Key Stage 2 is measurable through the percentage of children able to swim over 25m.
 This is assessment by the swimming instructor and teaching staff who quality assure judgements made.
 The increased competitive nature at sport competitions and sporting achievements also reflects the impact of our school’s delivery of PESSPA.

-Our school continually strives towards reaching the Active30 Award through integrating physical activity across other subjects and timetabling the Daily Mile into the school day.
+Our school continually strives towards reaching the Active30 Award through integrating physical activity across other subjects such as Teach Active.
 The impact of PESSPA can be seen through children’s increase in confidence, resilience and concentration during lesson time.
 The number of children taking part in physically active after school clubs both inside and outside is also a reflection of the effectiveness of our P.E curriculum.

 Through the Physical Education Action Plan, Governors’ Reports and pupil voice regular reviews are made by the subject leader and Senior Leadership Team to explore the impact of any improvement initiatives.